 - Premature coronary artery disease

-- Inherited arrhythmia syndromes such as Long QT syndrome and Brugada syndrome
+- Inherited arrhythmia syndromes (Long QT syndrome, Brugada syndrome, CPVT)

 - Family history of sudden death